|

 Meditation on Self visualization

 Special notes I find that simpler imagery is more effective than complex imagery.
 By simpler, I mean less detailed in terms of form.
 Energy is consumed in trying to create "form".
-The more ethereal or refined or "airy" the imagery is, the closer it comes to the fineness of the background space.
+The more ethereal or refined or "airy" the imagery is, the closer it comes to the fineness of the essential nature of the object itself, a kind of abstract background space.
 The more detailed or formed the imagery, the "heavier" its effect, and the more formed our inner space becomes, and typically the more difficult it is to keep our attention focused on the many minutiae of the image itself.
-Often, I find that the most powerful visualizations are those that are the most subtle.
+Often, I find that the most powerful visualizations are those that are the most simple and subtle.
 They can be as ethereal as a very fine gray mist or vapour, but carry a very deep and powerful feeling or meaning with them.
-It is important to let the imagery breathe a bit.
+It is important to let the imagery "breathe".
 Imagery tends to naturally evolve as we hold our attention on an image for some time.
-The power that creates the image in us often will work in ways that our analytical mind cannot reach, so we loosen up the reigns!
-We let the image change and see what creative turn it brings.
-Perhaps a new avenue of exploration or a more powerful resonance in our being, or perhaps a warmer effect in our space.
-This attitude makes for a very relaxed, open effect where we end up finding out more about ourselves, how our creative mechanism works, and what imagery seems natural and works best for us.
-Many successes! |
+The power that creates the image in us often will work in ways that our analytical mind cannot reach, so we loosen up the reigns.
+We let the image morph and see what creative turn it brings.
+Perhaps a new avenue of exploration or a more powerful resonance in our being can open up, or perhaps a "warmer" effect in our space.
+This attitude makes for a very relaxed, open effect where we end up finding out more about the art, about ourselves, about how our creative mechanism works, and what imagery seems natural and works best for us.
+Here's to many successes! |

 |